DataBiosphere/data-store-kharon/docs/deletion.md

 ![Data store data model - bundle, file, and blob relationships](img/bundles_files_blobs.png)

 The fundamental unit of data in the data store is a blob.
-There is nearly always a one-to-one correspondence between files and blobs (except in the case of very large files uploaded in multiple parts).
+There is always a one-to-one correspondence between files and blobs.

-Each file in the data store is a pointer to a blob (or multiple blobs, for very large files) in the data store.
+Each file in the data store is a pointer to a blob in the data store.
 Two files that have different names but the exact same content will point to the same blob.

 Each bundle in the data store is a pointer to a file or group of files.
 It is valid for multiple bundles to share the same file.